 - Start at 5 micrograms/minute, rapidly titrate to effect over roughly 1-15 micrograms/minute range.
 Down-titrate as soon as possible.

 - Intravenous administration provides more flexibility than IM epinephrine (e.g. if hypertension or excessive tachycardia occurs, can down-titrate or stop it immediately).

 - Epinephrine is safe for peripheral administration (it doesn't require a central line).

 - (More on IM vs IV epinephrine here.)

-- IV albuterol or salbuterol is available in some countries; this seems like a good alternative to IV epinephrine if available.
+- (IV albuterol or salbuterol is available in some countries; this seems like a good option if available.)

 IV anticholinergic agents ??

 - IV anticholinergic agents are a sensible consideration for the same reason that IV beta-agonists are: in severe patients with extreme obstruction or inability to tolerate nebulized medications the systemic route may be more effective.

 - Glycopyrrolate 💊 0.2 mg IV has been reported to be effective in one case report.(3619169) Although the evidence level is obviously very low, mechanistically this makes sense.
 The utility of inhaled glycopyrrolate is better established than IV glycopyrrolate.(16236844, 3392363, 3792086, 2225951) This should be used only with close monitoring of hemodynamics (there may be a risk of synergistic tachycardia if used in combination with beta-agonists).